lifehackerhansol/WoodAIO/readme.txt

 - r4liloader was slightly changed to also create a Gateway Blue loader.
 - ex4loader and ilsloader are deprecated.
 They work fine with the r4liloader.
-	- If woodrpg ever gets better compatibility maybe this will be reverted. ak2loader replaced with BL2CK loader (and add missing files).
+	- If woodrpg ever gets better compatibility maybe this will be reverted.
+- ak2loader replaced with BL2CK loader (and add missing files).
-	- DATs updated to BL2CK latest dats (can't use RGFs because of redistrib license. yeah...) default savelist.bin attached (from AKAIO 1.9.0)
+	- DATs updated to BL2CK latest dats (can't use RGFs because of redistrib license. yeah...)
+- default savelist.bin attached (from AKAIO 1.9.0)
+- m3loader proprietary is dropped in favour of patched m3loader, as it actually works better.
+- BL2CK is found to support the AK2i.
+So just cp `_DS_MENU.DAT` to `akmenu4.nds` to make it work.
+	- woodrpg_ak2i is dropped in favour of this